top of page

 When it comes to sustainable construction, ICF stands out.
 These foam blocks offer more than meets the eye. 🏗️🌿

-1. Structural Strength and Durability: ICF construction combines the strength of concrete with the insulation of foam, resulting in robust and durable walls.
+1. Structural Strength and Durability: ICF construction combines the strength of concrete with the insulation properties of foam, resulting in robust and durable walls.

 2. Energy Efficiency: ICF walls offer exceptional thermal performance.
 The foam insulation keeps indoor temperatures stable, reducing your reliance on heating and cooling systems.
 Our EF Blocks have an R rating of 40.